josephedward/streamlit-secure-context/frontend/README.md

- # Frontend for Secure ML Streamlit Component
+# Frontend for streamlit-secure-context Component

- This directory contains the React frontend for the secure_ml component.
+This directory contains the React frontend for the streamlit-secure-context component.

  ## Development